 A site for the new elementary building has not yet been named.

 The school board also approved the hiring of Pittsburgh firm Goehring, Rutter & Boehm to represent its petition against Robinson Township.

-The school district filed a petition in July claiming the township overcharged for building inspection services.
+The school district filed a claiming the township overcharged for building inspection services.
 Robinson, meanwhile, has withheld a permanent occupancy permit from the district for its new high school, claiming the district has not met grading requirements for a secondary access road on the property.

 Check back with Patch for more.